Provide plenty of human companionship

 4. Feline chlamydiosis.

 According to the manufacturer, the first injection in the course is given at 8 weeks old and a second at 12 weeks.
-However most of vets suggest a third injection which is up to you.
+The second vaccination is most essential; however, many vets will suggest a third injection and it is up to you.
 After your kitten settles at new home, you can take him/her for the third at 16 weeks old and a yearly boost afterwards.

 Worms can make kittens weak.
 Though Advocate is a all in one parasites, it doesn't cover tapeworm.
 We recommend you to continue with this product.
 But if you are feeding your cat with raw meat, Milbemax tablets are necessary for every 3 months.